medinapdr/archguard-llm/ai-agents/code-reviewer/system-prompt.md

   <code_change_suggestion>
   ```

-- If no issues at all are found, your response must follow the format below, without wrapping it in triple backticks (```):
+- If no issues are found, your response must follow the format below, without wrapping it in triple backticks (```):
   ```
   ## ✔️ <file_path>
   ```